 Discussion and conclusion:

-It was asked how SA WG2 can get responses to the qustions from RAN WG2 and RAN WG3 as they are meeting the same week.
-Qualcomm reported that the RAN WG Chairmen had indicted that these are complex questions and an early reply is unlikely at the meeting.
+It was asked how SA WG2 can get responses to the questions from RAN WG2 and RAN WG3 as they are meeting the same week.
+Qualcomm reported that the RAN WG Chairmen had indicated that these are complex questions and an early reply is unlikely at the meeting.
 This was then noted.

 4.1 Report from TSG SA#81